PDF Report

 Creating the PDF

 With the Application Composition Report open, find the Options drop-down in the top right.
-The first entry in this drop down is title Generate PDF.
+The first entry in this drop-down is titled Generate PDF.
 Simply click that entry and your browser will prompt you to download a PDF version of the report.

 Reviewing the PDF